ethandobbss/adidas-sales-excel-dashboard/README.md

 You can contact me via email at [ethan-jacob@comcast.net](mailto:ethan-jacob@comcast.net) or connect with me on [LinkedIn](https://www.linkedin.com/in/ethan-dobbs).

-Thank you for reviewing my Duplicate MRN Analysis Project!
-I hope this project gives useful insight into how I approach data analysis.
+Thank you for reviewing my Adidas Excel Dashboard Project!
+It demonstrates my ability to transform raw sales data into an interactive, business-focused dashboard.

 ## License